SebastianAigner/kotlin-efficiency-cores/README.md

 # kotlin-efficiency-cores ⚡️
-_Constrain JVM threads and coroutines to the efficiency cores available on M-series Macs (as well as other supported QoS).
-Do heavy calculations in Kotlin code without the fans ever coming on! ❄_
+Constrain JVM threads and coroutines to the efficiency cores available on M-series Macs (as well as other supported QoS).
+Do heavy calculations in Kotlin code without the fans ever coming on! ❄

 <p align="center">
 <img src="images/ecores.png">
-All e-cores, no p-cores!
-(Graphic via [Stats](https://github.com/exelban/stats))
+_All e-cores, no p-cores, thanks to the Background QoS on macOS!
+(Graphic via [Stats](https://github.com/exelban/stats))_
 </p>

 ## Usage